ternaustralia/geonadir-upload-cli/README.md

 `... -i dataset1 path1 -i dataset2 path2 ...`

     - all path(s) must exist, otherwise error raised

-the final dataset name on Geonadir UI will be the name specified here plus the uploading timestamp, e.g., test1-20230825115634
 # Running
 An example of privately uploading `./testimage` as dataset **test1** and `C:\tmp\testimage` as **test2** with metadata file in `./sample_metadata.json`, and trigger the orthomosaic process when uploading is finished:
 ```